MicroEJ/docs/overview/runtime.rst

 Java source code is compiled by the Java compiler [1]_ into the binary format specified in the JVM specification [2]_.
 This binary code needs to be linked before execution: .class files and some other application-related files (see MicroEJ Classpath) are compiled to produce the final application that the MicroEJ Runtime can execute.

-MicroEJ complies with the deterministic class initialization (<clinit>) order specified in [B-ON].
+MicroEJ complies with the deterministic class initialization (<clinit>) order specified in [BON].
 The application is statically analyzed from its entry points in order to generate a clinit dependency graph.
 The computed clinit sequence is the result of the topological sort of the dependency graph.
 An error is thrown if the clinit dependency graph contains cycles.

 ..
 [1]
    The JDT compiler from the Eclipse IDE.